Best parks in London – from Hyde Park to Kensington Gardens. Discover our guide to London’s best parks and green areas!

 One of the most beautiful parks in London

 Battersea Park is regarded as one of the most interesting parks of all of the parks in London.
 The park has a wealth of hidden secrets for visitors to find.
+If you live around that area you should know that this is one of the best parks in south London!

 Every year on the 9th of August, there is a floating lantern ceremony to commemorate the anniversary of the Nagasaki Atomic bomb.
 It’s a beautiful sight.